Which countries have the largest cobalt reserves? Let’s take a look at the nations that hold the most of this critical metal.

-Despite possible changes in battery chemistries and potential new battery technologies disrupting the market, demand for cobalt is expected to rise, and market watchers are particularly keen to find out where it may be mined in the future.
+Despite possible changes in battery chemistries and the potential for new battery technologies to disrupt the market, demand for cobalt is expected to rise, and market watchers are particularly keen to find out where it may be mined in the future.
 That’s why it’s important to review cobalt reserves, which is how much economically mineable cobalt a country holds.

 By keeping an eye on these numbers, it’s possible to guess which countries may become — or continue to be — powerhouses in the cobalt industry.

 For instance, even though the Democratic Republic of Congo (DRC), the world’s top cobalt producer, holds the world’s largest reserves of cobalt, Australia has a sizeable amount as well — but it doesn’t have the same widespread issues that the DRC has.
 Knowing this kind of information can help investors get ahead of the curve, as opposed to being on the bandwagon with everyone else.

 “Those who control these critical raw materials (lithium, cobalt, nickel and graphite) and those who possess the manufacturing and processing know-how, will hold the balance of industrial power in the 21st century auto and energy storage industries,” Benchmark Mineral Intelligence Managing Director Simon Moores has previously said.